davide-perego-runtime/alia-docs/steel-sdk-android.md

 For a complete understanding of what each method does, you would need to look at the implementation of each method in the source code.

+### SteelBle (steel-ble-android)

+This library contains Bluetooth protocol code used to manage devices

+### SteelNetwork (steel-network-android)

+This library contains Network protocol code used to access REST APIs on Alia Cloud servers and retrieve informations on managed devices

+### SteelBase (steel-base-android)

+This library contains common classes and utilities used in other libraries

+## Notes

+On Android it is possible to connect to a device without scanning first with the library, while iOS does not allow it.

+The application, using Apple CoreBluetooth must discovery the device first and build a reference to it.
+For this reason on Steel for iOS the call to getOrRestorePeripheral will always return "null" without first scanning.